 At Sprowston we provide a high quality curriculum, which engages children and enables them to develop the key knowledge and skills they need for future life.
 In formulating our curriculum, we carefully considered our children’s needs and what we want them to have achieved by the time they leave us.
 From this, we designed a curriculum that enables our children to learn what they need.
 We base our curriculum on the National Curriculum (2014), and carefully sequence the content to ensure children are able to learn it well.

-At Sprowston our curriculum looks slightly different in each year group, to reflect the unique stages of development children go through in the EYFS (early years foundation stage) and key stage 1.
+At Sprowston our curriculum looks slightly different in each phase, to reflect the unique stages of development children go through in the EYFS (early years foundation stage) and key stage 1.

-In Reception we follow ‘planning in the moment’, which is based on the work of Anna Ephgrave.
+In Reception we follow a ‘planning in the moment’ approach.
 It is all about seizing the moment for children to progress.
 Based on what the children are already deeply involved in, this way of planning relies on skilled practitioners using quality interactions to draw out the children’s knowledge and build on it there and then (in the moment).
 This means that the practitioner needs the skills to be able to see the teachable moment (Learning, Playing and Interacting, DfE) from the child’s perspective and be skilled enough to know when to intervene and when to stand back and observe.
 The best levels of involvement are seen when children initiate their own play.
 We cannot know what they will choose to do.
 Therefore, we cannot ‘plan’ this in advance.
 We need to watch, wait & wonder and then plan how to respond in that moment (Ephgrave).

 What does teaching look like?